cds-snc/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 > There are scripts available to help simplify the onboarding process to Azure Landing Zones design using Azure DevOps Pipelines.
 The [Azure DevOps Scripts](./azure-devops-scripts.md) document contains more detailed information on the those scripts.

+> There are scripts available to help simplify the configuration process of the Azure Landing Zones design.
+The [Configuration Scripts](./configuration-scripts.md) document contains more detailed information on the those scripts.

 **All steps will need to be repeated per Azure AD tenant.**

 ---